-The it is a program of open source that constitutes the for Google's Chrome browser.
-Let's see what this means.
+Chromium is an open source browser that is the basis for Google's Chrome browser.
+Let's see what that means.

 The biggest difference between the two browsers is that while Chrome is based on Chromium, Google has added a lot of features to its browser, such as automatic updates and support for additional video formats.